survive-the-century/survive-the-century/book/text/chapter_well-researched-geo-engineering.md

 There is some risk that something will go wrong.
 We could spend a few more years doing research to improve the chances that it won’t, but we also can’t afford to wait much longer.

-Should we try a geo-engineering solution now, or do more research?
+Should we try a geoengineering solution now, or do more research?
 {:.choice-question}

 <div data-js-var="js-rand-geoengineering3-low" markdown="1" class="hidden">